erroronline1/caro/readme.md

 Documents can have alternative search terms.
 A context must be provided to ensure a plausibility check for occasionally necessary elements.
 A regulatory context is optional but recommended.

 Documents can have a restricted access to be only visible to defined roles.
 This way records are possible that are not meant to be public (e.g. job interviews or staff appraisals).
+Documents can be marked as accessible for patients as well.
+Users with `Patient`-permission can access these documents from the landing page and can contribute to records with self reports.

 Documents can be exported as an editable PDF in hopefully rare scenarios where a digital record is somehow an issue.
 Photo- and upload-options as well as buttons are replaced by a hint, identifiers are embedded in the header.
 Permission to export is restricted by default to defined authorized users to prevent distribution of outdated versions and support an improved data collection within the application.
 Authorized document creators can decide for general permission though.
 It is recommended to transfer the data later or at least append the scanned or photographed document to the applicable record (given a suitable document), while in the latter case any searchability and quick overviews suffer.